ggreen86/XLSX-Workbook-Class/README.md

 Bug fix when reading an existing workbook with cell values formatted as text.
 Corrected the read and write processing.

+## Release 37

+Bug fix for reading workbooks that do not have a defined styles.xml file included in the workbook.
+See Release Notes for detailed description of fix.

 ## Written By

 Gregory Green